StefRuseva88/SeleniumIDE-CI-tests/README.md

     git remote add origin https://github.com/{name-of-your-repository}
     git push -u origin main
     ```
-3. Check your GitHub repo – the application code should be visible.

 ### Step 3: Add Changes to Test Files
 1. Modify the `SetUp()` method of the project to run Chrome in a headless mode within the CI environment.
 2. Commit and push the changes: